ERoydev/surfpool-debugger/README.md

 ```

 It wil install the surfpool in `~/.cargo/bin/surfpool-fork` and u can use with `surfpool-fork` without overriding your original surfpool which should be inside `/opt/homebrew/bin/surfpool`

+## Debugging

+Use the `launch.json` to debug the fork using the executable created from compiling the tests without running